tommycs127/yumcha/README.md

 Some supported schemes are still incomplete.
 Their individual limitations are noted in the supported-schemes table above and in their scheme definitions.

 ## ⚙️ How it works

+> [!CAUTION]
+> This section is outdated due to recent updates and will be updated soon.

 At a high level, Yumcha separates linguistic data from conversion logic.